Journal of Artist and Storyteller Maureen Carlson: In search of

 Along the way Maureen began writing craft books, beginning with FIMO

 FOLK, published by Hot Off the Press in 1992.
-Her most recent book,
+How to Make Clay

 In 2005, Dan cut back

 on the clay part of the mail order business in order to specialize

 in Maureen Carlson designs, which included how-to books, push molds,